 Once a medicine has been added to your repeat prescriptions list then it is usually printed on the right hand side of the prescription form.
 The prescription form, which is green in colour, has two halves.
-The left hand side is given to the pharmacist when you go to the chemist to collect your prescription.
+The left hand side will be the token with a bar code that you would give to the pharmacy and then they will access the prescription electronically and dispense your medicines.
 You should keep the right hand side safely yourself.
 This is the repeat prescription form that you will need when requesting repeat medication.
 If there are any items on this list that you do not use anymore, for example, if a medicine has been stopped by the hospital, then please let us know so we can amend it accordingly.
 When you require a repeat prescription fill in the repeat prescription form indicating the medication you require by ticking them and also indicate where you would like to collect the prescription from.
 It would also help us if you could date and sign it so we can deal with it in a timely manner.

 We normally require 3 working days (72 hours) to process the repeat prescription.
 However, there are occasions when this may be longer.
 Reasons for this are;